Very Steep Slope House Plans: How Steep Is Too Steep?

 Steep slope house design ideas

 It’s possible to build beautiful homes on sloping blocks.
-In fact, homes built above sea level (i.e. sloping sites) tend to have better views and sell above the average house price versus homes that are less elevated - delivering a greater return overtime.
+In fact, houses on hills above sea level (i.e. sloping sites) tend to have better views and sell above the average house price versus less elevated homes — delivering a greater return over time.

-Take the Carolina 1 311, for example.
-Easily one of our most popular downhill sloping designs, the Carolina is luxurious on all three levels.
+Easily one of our most popular downhill-sloping designs, the Carolina 1 311 is luxurious on all three levels.
 The kitchen and entertaining areas are on the upper floor, while the family room unfolds onto a stunning deck where you can enjoy the views from your block.

 Abundant in natural light, the iconic Carolina is celebrated for the breathtaking high ceilings in the grand entrance.

-If you’re looking for a little more grandeur, the Riviera 1 267 is for you.
+If you’re looking for a little more grandeur on a steeper slope, the Riviera 1 267 is for you.
 Ideal for growing families, multigenerational families, and those who need some extra space for entertaining, the Riviera is best suited to uphill sloping blocks.

 These are just a couple of our contemporary very steep slope house plans.
 Explore our range of sloping home designs online, or get in touch with our sales team for more information on the building process, site costs, and the ideal home design for your block.